projectestac/wordpress-import-users-from-csv-with-meta/readme.txt

 == Changelog ==

+= 1.9.9 =
+*	Plugin now is localized using i18n thanks to code provided by Toni Ginard @toniginard

 = 1.9.8.1 =
 *	Bug fixed in cron import, nonce conditional check, thanks to Ville Kokkala for showing the bug